 A Few Favorite Chapter Books from Our Collection

-I highly recommend using audio books for bedtime.
-It gives them something to look forward to at bedtime.
-Most importantly, they are less likely to be distracted which often happens when they listen to audio books during the day.
+I highly recommend using audiobooks for bedtime.
+This is a great way to give them something to look forward to at bedtime.
+Most importantly, they are less likely to be distracted which often happens when they listen to audiobooks during the day.

 Memory Work

 Memorize something every day.
 Memorizing is a form of reading.
+It builds literacy skills.
 It helps cement words and their meanings (and their spelling!) into their minds.

 We don’t sit and read lines over and over or “try” to memorize.
 We only read the poem or the Scripture one time a day (usually in the morning) for a month or two.
 After a period of time, they usually have it memorized.
 Remember saying the pledge of allegiance in school?
 You never tried to memorize it.
 You just said it once every day.